Performance Improvement Plans (PIPs): Complete Guide (+ Pro Tips)

 A lot of the time, it’s simple acts like these that help you get ahead.
-Because guess what, most other people don’t bother.
+Because, guess what?
+Most people don’t bother.
 Taking the time to actively improve your knowledge and experience is exactly the kind of dedication and progress managers want to see.

 Answer Questions Before They’re Asked

 Imagine you’re at work.
 You think everything’s going great.
-But then your boss calls you into his office and starts in on everything you’ve done wrong.
+But then your boss calls you into their office and starts in on everything you’ve done wrong.

 Total nightmare.
 To avoid this, do what top performers do.

-First, be proactive and keep your boss or manager updated on where your projects are at.
+First, be proactive and keep your boss or manager updated on where you’re at with your projects.
 Don’t wait for them to ask.
-If you know a question is coming soon, give them the answer before he can get the words out.
+If you know a question is coming soon, give them the answer before they can get the words out.

-For example, you can ask your supervisor if he’d like an “End of Day” report where you briefly tell him what you accomplished and what you have planned for tomorrow.
+For example, you can ask your supervisor if they’d like an “End of Day” report where you briefly tell them what you accomplished and what you have planned for tomorrow.
 It could look something like this:

 An email like this lets your supervisor know you’re on track.

 Second, get in the habit of asking for feedback.
-Ask your boss how things are going from their perspective and what improvements they’d want to see from you.
+Ask your boss how things are going from their perspective and what improvements they want to see from you.

 Asking for feedback may be uncomfortable at first, but it’s incredibly valuable.
 Constantly receiving and implementing feedback means you’re getting better at your job every day.
 This is a skill hiring managers are looking out for, and it’s surprisingly rare to find.